-Instructor Name: Mary-Jo Wainwright Email: maryjo.wainwright@imperial.edu

-Note: expect a response to questions within 24-48 hours except on weekends.

-Class Dates/Tmes: Online only except for Orientation Meeting: January 3 on campus in Room 204
+Instructor Name: Mary-Jo Wainwright Email: maryjo.wainwright@imperial.edu Note: expect a response to questions within 24-48 hours except on weekends.
+Class Dates/Times: Online only except for Orientation Meeting: Feb.
+13 on campus in Room 2131

-Please note, I will not be on campus during the summer/winter except on Jan.
-3

-Office Hours: No Office Hours during summer/winter sessions.
+Office Hours in Room 1710: Tuesday: 2:00 to 3:00 pm.

+Office Hours Online Only: Mon: 5-6 p.m., Wed: 10-11:00 a.m., Thurs: 9:30-10:30 a.m.
+These times might periodically change, and an announcement will be posted.

 The fastest way to reach me is by email.
 If you email me, please put "History 121 Online" in the subject line of the email.
-Don't forget to put your name inside the email, especially since many of your email addresses do not identify who you are.
+Don't forget to put your name inside the email.
 If you would like to talk with me over the phone, email me your phone number and a good time to call you.
+Also, make sure to check for new announcements often.

 If you are adding the course, you must use the add authorization number I gave you and add immediately in order to have access to Blackboard.
 It should take no more than 4 hours for you to be able to log on to Blackboard after you have successfully registered through Webstar.
 You cannot afford to get behind in this class, so the sooner the better.
-The first module is due on January 5 at 11:59 p.m.
-No adds accepted after January 5, 2017.
+The first module is due on February 21 at 11:59 p.m.
+No adds accepted after February 25, 2017.

-Please print out this page and the Course Schedule in the Syllabus tool for future reference.
+Please print out this document for future reference.